Quick Reference

 - specify, filter, or change data based on the operation in use

-Glossary Term Entry Location: Core Concepts - parameters
+Glossary Term Entry Location: Core Concepts, API Fundamentals - parameters

 PATCH